dracarysking/MENG/README.md

 MENG (**m**RNA **e**nrichment-based **n**ext **g**eneration sequencing analysis toolkit) collects useful scripts for daily calculation on epitranscriptomes, such as m6A-Seq.
 The scripts are mainly written in `awk`, fast, and easy to be joined together using pipe.
-In addition, wrapper scripts are also provided, which can be simply used to calculate peak distributions across different mRNA parts, and assess the mRNA enrichment efficiency.
+In addition, several wrapper scripts are also provided, which can be simply used to calculate peak distributions across different mRNA parts, assess the mRNA enrichment efficiency, ...

 ## Installation
 ```bash